jchristgit/twitchup/README.md

 Create a directory named `templates` (or any place of your liking, as specified by the `--template-directory` switch) and create subdirectories named after the desired subreddits in there.
-To template a text-area widget with the title "Streams", create a file named `widget.md` in said subdirectory.
+To template a custom or text area widget with the title "Streams", create a file named `widget.md` in said subdirectory.
 For templating the old-style sidebar, create a file named `sidebar.md` instead.
 You can also create both files.
 Use `twitchup(<stream_name>)` where you want stream information to be placed.  `twitchup` generates the following:

 For an online stream, `twitchup(name)` becomes: